-For a (spacetime) manifold and a bundle (in physics called the field bundle) with jet bundle , the variarional bicomplex is essentially the de Rham complex of with differential forms bigraded by horizontal degree (with respect to ) and vertical degree (along the fibers of )).
+For a (spacetime) manifold and a bundle (in physics called the field bundle) with jet bundle , the variational bicomplex is essentially the de Rham complex of with differential forms bigraded by horizontal degree (with respect to ) and vertical degree (along the fibers of )).
 Accordingly the differential decomposes as

 where is the de Rham differential on , is called the horizontal differential and is called the vertical differential.

-Much of classical mechanics and classical field theory on is formalized in terms of the variational bicomplex.
+Accordingly, much of classical mechanics and classical field theory on is formalized in terms of the variational bicomplex.
 For instance

 Let be a smooth manifold and some smooth bundle over .
 Write for the corresponding jet bundle.